 Bone cancer can cause weakened, brittle bones, which sometimes results in compression fractures of the spinal vertebrae.
 Vertebral compression fractures can cause severe back pain, spinal deformity and loss of height.

 Dr. Schmidt can perform minimally invasive surgical techniques, such as kyphoplasty, to rebuild cracked or collapsed vertebrae.
 During this procedure, a special balloon is gently inflated inside the fractured bone to expand it to its normal height.
 Then, with image guidance, a cement-like material is injected directly into the fractured bone through a hollow needle.

-Dr. Schmidt uses a type of synthetic bone material which, he says, is as strong as bone and doesn’t get hot or injure normal bone tissue when it sets.
+Dr. Schmidt uses a type of synthetic bone material which, he says, is as strong as bone and doesn’t get hot or injured when it sets.
 It also hardens within five minutes after being injected.

-Kyphoplasty involves a short surgical and recovery time, and can help to relieve pain, strengthen the vertebra and restore height.
+Kyphoplasty involves a short surgical and recovery time, and may help relieve pain, strengthen the vertebra and restore height.